Arksine/moonraker/docs/installation.md

 KLIPPY_ARGS="/home/pi/klipper/klippy/klippy.py /home/pi/printer.cfg -l /tmp/klippy.log -a /tmp/klippy_uds"
 ```

+!!! note
-**Note: Your installation of Klipper may use systemd instead of
+    Your installation of Klipper may use systemd instead of
     the default LSB script.
 In this case, you need to modify the
-klipper.service file.**
+    klipper.service file.

 You may also want to take this opportunity to change the location of
 printer.cfg to match Moonraker's `config_path` option (see the